-Government (DCMS) updates
+Government (DCMS1) updates

 In June 2022 the 'Broadcast 2040+' campaign was launched by a coalition of organisations including Arqiva, with the aim of securing a long-term commitment from the Government to the future of broadcast services.
-The campaign provides a channel for supporting organisations to collaborate on policy developments
+The campaign provides a channel for supporting organisations to collaborate on policy developments.

 The campaign has attracted media coverage and engagement from members of parliament.
 In December 2022, the coalition released an open letter to the Culture Secretary urging the Government to protect broadcast services alongside the results of new polling evidencing the importance of broadcast services to voters across 12 parliamentary constituencies.
 The polling's findings have been covered in national, regional, and trade media outlets.
 Two MPs have asked the Minister of State for Media, Data, and Digital Infrastructure to confirm the action Government is taking to secure broadcast services for the long-term.
-In addition, coalition member Silver Voices has launched a parliamentary petition calling on government to protect broadcasting beyond 2040.
+In addition, coalition member Silver Voices has launched a parliamentary petition calling on the Government to protect broadcasting beyond 2040.

-DTT Multiplexes
+DTT2 Multiplexes

-The platform remained fully utilised in the three months to December 2022 following on the new launches for Earth X and Quest +1 in the prior quarter.
-Looking forwards, negotiations underway with new channel entrant to replace a service that is leaving the platform in Q3.
+Following new launches for Earth X and Quest +1 in the first 3 months of the period, the platform was fully utilised in the second three months to 31 December 2022.
+Looking forwards, negotiations are underway with a new channel entrant to replace a service that is leaving the platform in Q3 of the financial year ending 30 June 2023.